norhantarek1520/biddi_system/README.md

 ## User Management:

    -  GET /user/{id}: Retrieve a specific user by ID.
    -  PUT /user/{Id}: Update an existing user.
+   -  POST / user / login : login to the system with email and  password
+   -  POST / user / signup : create new account with email ,name and  password